 You cannot place batteries in your recycling bin or box.
-You can recycle your household batteries at one of the household waste recycling centres or one of our Small Electrical Recycling Points.
+You can recycle your household batteries at one of the household waste recycling centres.
 Selected County Durham schools have battery collection containers for use by their pupils and parents.
 Also high street retailers that sell batteries accept them for recycling, such as supermarkets.